beegica/BigContextFMRI/instructions/main_instruct.rst

 Welcome to the Experiment!
 ==========================

-You are tasked with studying a list of images.
+You are tasked with studying a stream of pictures.
 Later during this task, you will then be asked to view a list of images and to discriminate between which ones you have not seen before and which ones you recognize from the study list.